Friday, 29 August 2025

 Beautiful restroom at Victoria Falls Hotel.

-If you have ever taken a tour you will know that what makes a great tour is not only the sights you see, it is about the people that you are with.
-And most of all it is about having a great guide.
-Richard organised us, checked in with us when we inadvertently sat at a table by ourselves rather than with the group.
+If you have ever taken a tour, you will know that what makes a great tour is not only the sights you see, but also the people that you are with.
+And most of all, it is about having a great guide.
+Richard organised us and checked in with us when we inadvertently sat at a table by ourselves rather than with the group.
 “Was everything okay?”
-We could hear the concern in his voice, when actually we had wandered in to breakfast and not even seen them!
+We could hear the concern in his voice, when actually we had wandered into breakfast and not even seen them!

-The boarder crossing from Botswana back into Zimbabwe was thankfully uneventful.
-I had felt that I had prepared well with getting our KAZA visas for 30 days multiple entry into Zimbabwe and 1 entry into Zambia.
+The border crossing from Botswana back into Zimbabwe was thankfully uneventful.
+I had felt that I had prepared well with getting our KAZA visas for 30 days, multiple entry into Zimbabwe and 1 entry into Zambia.
 Botswana did not need a visa, and I also got the Namibia visa online.

-Well, I was not the only one fooled by the KAZA multi entry into Zimbabwe.
-I , and the rest of the group, had accounted for the three times that we would enter Zimbabwe and the KAZA visa would be perfect.
+Well, I was not the only one fooled by the KAZA multi-entry into Zimbabwe.
+I, and the rest of the group, had accounted for the three times that we would enter Zimbabwe, and the KAZA visa would be perfect.
 But, there was a fly in the ointment!
-In small print it says and it includes ‘day trips’ into Botswana!
+In small print it says it includes ‘day trips’ into Botswana!
 And we had been in Botswana for several days.
-It wasn’t a big problem and Richard said that he had asked the tour company to add this information to the trip notes.
+It wasn’t a big problem, and Richard said that he had asked the tour company to add this information to the trip notes.
 He also had the visa forms ready for us to fill out before arriving at the border and told us to have $30 USD ready.
-We had to have a health check before customs and some of our party who had been to Kenya needed their yellow fever vaccination certificates, and we all had a thermometer gun aimed at our heads to check our temperature.
+We had to have a health check before customs, and some of our party who had been to Kenya needed their yellow fever vaccination certificates, and we all had a thermometer gun aimed at our heads to check our temperature.

 Wednesday, 27 August 2025